MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-azapi-update-resource.md

 ---
-title: Deploy your first Azure update-resource with the AzAPI Terraform provider
+title: Quickstart - Deploy your first Azure update-resource with the AzAPI Terraform provider
 description: Learn how to use the AzAPI Terraform provider to manage network rules on an Azure Event Hubs namespace
-keywords: azure devops terraform event hubs azapi update_resource ms.topic: how-to ms.date: 04/11/2022
+keywords: azure devops terraform event hubs azapi update_resource ms.topic: quickstart ms.date: 04/24/2022
 ms.custom: devx-track-terraform
 author: grayzu
 ms.author: markgray
 ---

-# Deploy your first Azure update resource with the AzAPI Terraform provider
+# Quickstart: Deploy your first Azure update resource with the AzAPI Terraform provider

 Article tested with the following Terraform and Terraform provider versions: